maryi/CSCW-Project/Project report/ReportDocument.md

 | Figure 2.
 Bower’s (2005) typology of Web 2.0 collaborative technologies |

-Our project will test the MoCA framework as a lens for exposing the affordances of collaborative software and systems.
+Our project will test the MoCA framework as a framework to link CSCW to affordances of collaborative software and systems.
 MoCA provides a framework for describing collaborative work and will be mapped to the affordances of collaborative technologies.

 ### 3. The problem we are trying to solve
 Selecting the right tool for collaborative work is one of the main problems teams face.
 There are too many collaboration tools to choose from and many people are having a difficult time or feel overwhelmed trying to find a tool that will best meet their needs.
 Dudezert, Gurkan & Karoui (2010) suggests a technological perspective on virtual collaboration, which states that the efficiency of a team is based on the tool selected for collaboration.
 With such a wide range of options, it is recommended to establish a set of criteria that would be used for choosing the most appropriate tool for collaboration.
 In addition, Colace, De Santo, Moscato & Picariello (2015) suggest using a recommender system to solve this problem.
 Recommender systems help users find the tools they need based on user's preferences and feedback and have been becoming an increasingly important role in our lives.